-In April 2024, amendments to the Company's credit agreement (the "Amendment") were executed, which waives breaches of covenants that existed prior to the date of the Amendment and establishes revised covenants.
+- In April 2024, 6,325,454 common shares were issued as part of the consideration transferred to acquire Blue Water in fiscal 2022. - In April 2024, amendments to the Company's credit agreement (the "Amendment") were executed, which waives breaches of covenants that existed prior to the date of the Amendment and establishes revised covenants. - In May 2024, 2,188,120 deferred share units were issued as compensation to non-management directors.